Sleep Disturbance Linked to Cardiometabolic Disease Risk

-HealthDay News -- Sleep duration and sleep disturbance are associated with cardiometabolic disease, study data published in the Journal of Sleep Research indicate.
+(HealthDay News) – Sleep duration and sleep disturbance are associated with cardiometabolic disease, according to a study published online December 12 in the Journal of Sleep Research.

-Michael A. Grandner, PhD, from the University of Pennsylvania in Philadelphia, and colleagues analyzed data from 138,201 adults, who participated in the 2006 Behavioral Risk Factor Surveillance System, to assess the association of self-reported sleep symptoms with cardiometabolic health issues, including myocardial infarction, stroke, coronary artery disease, diabetes and obesity.
+Michael A. Grandner, Ph.D., from the University of Pennsylvania in Philadelphia, and colleagues analyzed data on 138,201 adult participants (mean age, 48.8 years) from the 2006 Behavioral Risk Factor Surveillance System to assess the association of self-reported sleep symptoms with cardiometabolic health issues (myocardial infarction, stroke, coronary artery disease, diabetes, and obesity).

 "These data suggest that sleep disturbance may be an important indicator of cardiometabolic disease risk.
-Future studies are needed to evaluate the temporal relationships among these measures and whether sleep intervention could reduce cardiometabolic consequences," the researchers wrote.
+Future studies are needed to evaluate the temporal relationships among these measures and whether sleep intervention could reduce cardiometabolic consequences," the authors write.